-Michael Greenstone is the Milton Friedman Professor in Economics, the College, and the Harris School, as well as the Director of the interdisciplinary Energy Policy Institute at the University of Chicago, the Becker-Friedman Institute and the Energy & Environment Lab at the University of Chicago Urban Labs.
-He previously served as the Chief Economist for President Obama’s Council of Economic Advisers, and on the Secretary of Energy's Advisory Board.
-Greenstone also directed the Brookings Institution’s Hamilton Project, which studies policies to promote economic growth, and has since joined its Advisory Council.
-He is an elected member of the American Academy of Arts and Sciences, editor of the Journal of Political Economy, fellow of the Econometric Society, and co-director of the International Growth Centre’s Energy Research Programme.
-Before coming to Chicago, Greenstone was the 3M Professor of Environmental Economics at MIT.
+Michael Greenstone is the Milton Friedman Professor in Economics, the College, and the Harris School, as well as the Director of the Becker Friedman Institute and the interdisciplinary Energy Policy Institute at the University of Chicago.
+He previously served as the Chief Economist for President Obama’s Council of Economic Advisers, where he co-led the development of the United States Government’s social cost of carbon.
+Greenstone also directed The Hamilton Project, which studies policies to promote economic growth, and has since joined its Advisory Council.
+He is an elected member of the American Academy of Arts and Sciences, a fellow of the Econometric Society, and a former editor of the Journal of Political Economy.
+Before coming to the University of Chicago, Greenstone was the 3M Professor of Environmental Economics at MIT.

 Greenstone received a Ph.D. in economics from Princeton University and a BA in economics with High Honors from Swarthmore College.